jeffdoolittle/jeffdoolittle.github.com/_posts/2020-11-04-software-leadership-distilled.md

 Give individuals and teams the opportunity to make agreements in keeping with their clarified role.
 Cultivate a culture that rewards trust building by making and keeping agreements.
 Begin to model this culture at every level of the organization.

-**Software leaders build trust by making and keeping their agreements while empowering others to do so.**
+**Effective leaders build trust by making and keeping their agreements while empowering others to do so.**

 ___